Gaglia88/sparker/README.md

 song.zhu@unimore.it

-You can find here https://sourceforge.net/projects/erframework/files/CleanCleanERDatasets/ the datasets to test the ER framework.
-To launch the framework for a clean-clean test you can edit the file "launch.sh" replacing the path of the datasets and the groundtruth.
+The datasets to test the ER framework can be downloaded here https://sourceforge.net/projects/sparker/files/.